StSchwerdtfeger/Active-Inference-in-R/README.md

 # Next:
 SimpSimScript is my second attempt to replicate the Simpliefied_Simulation_Script.m
-- Note that the object chosen_action is modified to all ones, in order to get the loop running at this stage
+- Finsihed the big loop!
+Appears to be fine.
-- Got as far as policy_posterior. cell_md_dot for the Comb input needs external sum() so far (not the most elegant solution, but not as bad as with B_norm() - both have to be checked for flexibility on different models based on the script in the future.
+- cell_md_dot for the Comb input needs external sum() so far (not the most elegant solution, but not as bad as with B_norm() - both have to be checked for flexibility on different models based on the script in the future.
 For the ATUT model it works so far.